BrylleGomez/moodio-watch/README.md

 ## Components

-### 1. Facial Recognition
+### 1. Camera - Facial Recognition (Mood Detector 1)
 Facial recognition is done on a computer using a webcam and a deep learning [library](https://github.com/omar178/Emotion-recognition) by omar178.
 Within the design, the webcam is tasked to take a snapshot of the user's face and use this image to calculate a predicted mood for the user (angry, sad, or happy).

+### 2. Samsung Gear S3 Frontier Smart Watch - Watch UI and Heart Rate Monitor (HRM) (Mood Detector 2)
+The smart watch serves two functions: (1) as a wearable user interface of the system which allows the user to view the currently detected mood, read an inspirational quote (based on the mood), start a mood detection reading (using HRM), and control the music playing at home.